- Oops!Something went wrong.Please try again later.

-A slim 2.2% yield is hard to get excited about, but the long payment history is respectable.
+A slim 3.0% yield is hard to get excited about, but the long payment history is respectable.
 At the right price, or with strong growth opportunities, Hawkins could have potential.
-The company also bought back stock equivalent to around 0.7% of market capitalisation this year.
+The company also bought back stock during the year, equivalent to approximately 1.4% of the company's market capitalisation at the time.
 When buying stocks for their dividends, you should always run through the checks below, to see if the dividend looks sustainable.

 Dividends are typically paid from company earnings.
 If a company pays more in dividends than it earned, then the dividend might become unsustainable - hardly an ideal situation.
-So we need to form a view on if a company's dividend is sustainable, relative to its net profit after tax.
-In the last year, Hawkins paid out 30% of its profit as dividends.
-This is medium payout level that leaves enough capital in the business to fund opportunities that might arise, while also rewarding shareholders.
+As a result, we should always investigate whether a company can afford its dividend, measured as a percentage of a company's net income after tax.
+Hawkins paid out 36% of its profit as dividends, over the trailing twelve month period.
+This is a medium payout level that leaves enough capital in the business to fund opportunities that might arise, while also rewarding shareholders.
 Besides, if reinvestment opportunities dry up, the company has room to increase the dividend.

 We also measure dividends paid against a company's levered free cash flow, to see if enough cash was generated to cover the dividend.
-Of the free cash flow it generated last year, Hawkins paid out 34% as dividends, suggesting the dividend is affordable.
-It's positive to see that Hawkins's dividend is covered by both profits and cash flow, since this is generally a sign that the dividend is sustainable, and a lower payout ratio usually suggests a greater margin of safety before the dividend gets cut.
+Hawkins paid out a conservative 26% of its free cash flow as dividends last year.
+It's encouraging to see that the dividend is covered by both profit and cash flow.
+This generally suggests the dividend is sustainable, as long as earnings don't drop precipitously.

 Companies like this, growing their dividend at a decent rate, can be very valuable over the long term, if the rate of growth can be maintained.